 The GLBRC Marginal Land Experiment (MLE) was established in 2013 at various sites in Wisconsin and Michigan to evaluate the potential use of low productivity or abandoned fields for low input bioenergy feedstocks.
-Currently there are three sites in Michigan and three in Wisconsin; sites are distributed in the southern, central and northern part of each state (see map).
+Originally there were three sites in Michigan and three in Wisconsin, with sites distributed in the southern, central and northern part of each state (see map).
+The Oregon WI site was retired after the 2018 growing season due to high soil fertility.

 Six different biofuel cropping systems (treatments) from the Biofuel Cropping Systems Experiment (BCSE) are replicated in each of 4 blocks at each site.
-The treatments include Switchgrass (G5, Panicum virgatum variety Cave-in-rock), Miscanthus (G6, Miscanthus x giganteus), Native Grasses (G7, a 5-species mix), Poplar (G8, “NM-6”, Populus nigra x populous maximowiczii), Early Successional (G9), and Restored Prairie (G10, 18-species mix including forbs, grasses and legumes).
+The treatments include Switchgrass (G5, Panicum virgatum variety Cave-in-rock), Miscanthus (G6, Miscanthus x giganteus), Native Grasses (G7, a 5-species mix), Poplar (G8, “NM-6”, Populus nigra x populous maximowiczii on a 6-year rotation), Early Successional (G9), and Restored Prairie (G10, 18-species mix including forbs, grasses and legumes).
 There is also an Historical Vegetation (G11, unplanted) reference treatment.

 Treatment plots are either 64 x 40’ or 64 x 64’, depending on site; however all Poplar (G8) plots are 64 x 64’.
 Click here for species and seeding rates of the Switchgrass (G5), Native Grasses (G7) and Restored Prairie (G10) treatments.